cloudmesh/classes/docs/source/overview.rst

 Common Mistakes
 ---------------

-* starting the project to late.
+* Starting the Project late.
-* not using gitlab for homework submission
+* Not using gitlab for homework submission
-* not using the 2 column ACM report template
+* Not using the 2 column ACM report template
-* not using jabref or endnote for references
+* Not using jabref or endnote for References

 Email
 ----------------------------------------------------------------------